MCT-master/mct-master.github.io/_posts/2022-11-27-kristeic-audio-routing-101.md

 If you feel that there is strain on the cable try to roll it to the left or right with your fingers to release that strain.
 The final product should look like this.

 ![not found](/assets/image/2022_11_27_kristeic_cableroll.jpg "A good rolled cable")

+Bonus easter egg: the speaker array in the Portal is routed counter-clockwise on the MIDAS.